Women’s and Men’s Pelvic Health

 Pregnancy and childbirth related changes

-Muscle stretch, nerve irritation or trauma from vaginal birth increase risk of urinary leakage, prolapse and altered pelvic floor function.
+Muscle stretch, hormonal changes, nerve irritation or trauma from vaginal birth may increase risk of urinary leakage, prolapse and altered pelvic floor function.

 Pelvic organ prolapse

-Descent of pelvic organs due to connective tissue and pelvic floor weakness or overload producing heaviness, bulge or urinary/bowel symptoms.
+Descent of one or more of the pelvic organs (bladder, bowel, or uterus) due to connective tissue and/or pelvic floor weakness or overload producing heaviness, discomfort, a bulge or urinary/bowel symptoms.

 Urinary incontinence

-Stress incontinence from increased intraabdominal pressure; urgency incontinence from bladder overactivity; mixed presentations are common.
+Stress incontinence from increased intra-abdominal pressure or impact; urgency incontinence from bladder overactivity; mixed presentations are common.

 Bowel dysfunction

-Faecal incontinence, urgency or constipation from sphincter or pelvic floor dysfunction or visceral hypersensitivity.
+Faecal incontinence, urgency or constipation from sphincter or pelvic floor dysfunction.

 Pelvic pain and sexual pain

-Myofascial pelvic floor dysfunction, trigger points, scar tissue, nerve entrapment or central sensitisation leading to dyspareunia or chronic pelvic pain.
+Pelvic muscle dysfunction, trigger points or tension, scar tissue, nerve entrapment or central sensitisation leading to dyspareunia (painful intercourse).

 Post-surgical or pospost-radiationt radiation changes